oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 ## Task 2: Set visibility

 In order to make your image library visible to other users/service, you have to update its visibility.
-One way of doing it is to set visibility to **Public**.
+Default visibility is set to *Private*.
+One way of changing visibility settings is simply to set visibility to **Public**.
+This can be a bit tricky from security reasons, but for this workshop we could squint in one eye.

 1. Step 1: Change visibility to Public.